bdanzi/ML_COURSEBARI/README.md

 - Loss function vs Trainsize
 - MLP score vs Trainsize

-Examples of the plot produced are stored in the `Plots_NNtraining\` directory for the usage of a Multi Layer Perceptron (MLP) and a Boosted Decision Tree (BDT).
+Examples of the plot produced are stored in the `Plots_NNtraining\` directory for the usage of a Multi Layer Perceptron (MLP) and a Boosted Decision Tree (BDT) implemented by using scikit-learn package.